SSD2015/TeamTheFank/Glossary.md

   The group which create product.
 4-5 people per group.

 ## Organizers
   The second year of CPE and SKE students who want to be organizers.
+Including the professors.

 ## QR code
   Use for identity for each person or group.
 This function require camera.